 The animals are vegan and graze.
 When there are no regulations for grazing, overgrazing may happen and the grass doesn’t grow back.
 The topsoil is exposed to wind and weather.
 Wind may take up small soil particles and blow the fertile soil away.
 Strong, short rainfalls like they often occur in connection with summer thunderstorms may wash the soil away.
 The area may desertify.
 If the grass were still there, its interception capacity (the storage of water on the surfaces or the blades of grass), and roots would take up water and hold the soil, respectively.

-Together this means in the case of wool and cashmere, how environment-friendly fashion may be depends on whether the owners of the sheep and goats make sure not to overgraze their land.
+Together this means how environment-friendly wool and cashmere fashion may be depends on whether the owners of the animals make sure not to overgraze their land.

 Is Cotton Environment-Friendly?